NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 examine the resulting reprojection errors in the final ``pointmap`` file (:numref:`error_files`).

+Note that if several attempts are used to pick and save interest points in the mapprojected images, the resulting match file among the unprojected images needs to be deleted before re-running bundle adjustment, as otherwise it won't be recreated.

 Then we run ``parallel_stereo`` with the adjusted cameras::

     parallel_stereo A_crop_sub4.cub B_crop_sub4.cub                    \